Apex-Aimer/monorepo/packages/terms/terms-of-use.md

 ## Exception for European Consumers

 The above does not apply to any Users that qualify as European Consumers, nor to Consumers based in Switzerland, Norway or Iceland.

+## Incorporation by Reference with Platform Agreements

+The terms and conditions outlined herein supplement and complement the standard terms and agreements of the platform from which ApexAimer was downloaded, including but not limited to Apple Inc.'s End User License Agreement (EULA) for the Apple App Store and Google Play's Terms of Service for the Google Play Store.
+Our Terms of Use are intended to be additional to, not a replacement for, the standard terms provided by the respective platform.
+In the event of any conflict or inconsistency between the provisions of our custom Terms of Use and those of the platform's standard agreements, the terms of the platform's agreements shall take precedence and control.

+By using ApexAimer, you acknowledge and agree to comply with both these Terms of Use and the standard terms of the platform from which the app was downloaded.

+We encourage you to review the standard terms of the respective platform, which govern your use of software applications obtained from their services.
+Should you have any questions regarding these terms or the relationship between our Terms of Use and the platform's standard agreements, please contact us using the information provided in the "Contact Us" section of this document.

+## Contact Us

+For any questions about these Terms or ApexAimer, please contact us at support@apexaimer.com.